plone/training/theming/ttw-advanced.rst

 --------------

 ``Diazo`` is a theming engine used by Plone to make theming a site easier.
-At it's core, a Diazo theme consists of an HTML page and rules.xml file containing directives.
+At its core, a Diazo theme consists of an HTML page and rules.xml file containing directives.

 .. note::